Frequently Asked Questions

 SleepPhones can play music quite loudly, so just turn up the volume to compensate for mild hearing loss.
 The binaural beats are based on a stereo sound principle and won't work as well if the hearing loss is not the same on the left and right ears.

 The back of the speaker is not completely flat, whereas the side that plays the music best (goes against the ear) is flat.
 You can feel that difference within the soft fleece.
 That's the other way to tell how it goes in.
 Unfortunately, there's no easy way to differentiate the left versus right speakers.
-But if there is music that you listen to often, the you may be able to tell the difference then.
-I'm glad you have developed an easy way to differentiate the two speakers with putting a rubber band around the left side!
+But if there is music that you listen to often, then you may be able to tell the difference.

 The headband does not have any special equipment to get rid of external sounds.
-It would be like wearing 2 layers of fleece of your ears, which doesn't block out too much.
-But if you use an iPod or CD player or anything that will play music, you can drown out other sounds.
+It would be like wearing 2 layers of fleece over your ears, which doesn't block out too much.
+SleepPhones are designed as to be noise cancelling rather than noise blocking.
+They are to minimize ambient noises.
+If you use an iPod, CD player or anything that will play music, you can camouflage sounds.

 They do not need a separate power source.
 You can just plug them into your CD player, MP3 player, or iPod.
-They are just basic headphones that will play anything you would like.
+They use the same 3.5mm jack that is similar to other headphones that will play anything you would like.

 When I have them on like the picture shows, the speakers are too far away from the right spot for me to hear anything.
-I went to your FAQ page and tried it under my hair and then over and under my hair.
+I went to your FAQ page and tried it under my hair and then over.
 It seems the best way to hear the music is to wear it as a blind fold.
 If it covers my eyes then it seems to be in the best spot for hearing the music, the second best is covering my eye brows

-Iíve noticed that after my wearing my phones for a few weeks, I seem to be waking up with them slipped down to my neck, or moving as my head moves on the pillow.
+I've noticed that after wearing my SleepPhones for a few weeks, I seem to be waking up with them slipped down to my neck, or moving as my head moves on the pillow.
 They probably have stretched a little...